jax-ml/jax/docs/501/shape-polymorphism.md

 of the array arguments.
 E.g., the value of `b` can be inferred at the call site from the shape of the first argument of type `f32[b]`.
-This works well for most use cases, and it mirrors the calling convention of JIT functions.
+This works well for most use cases, and it mirrors the calling convention of jitted functions.

 Sometimes you may want to export a function parameterized by an integer value that determines some shapes in the program.